MacGuffin-Underscore/MacGuffin-Underscore/README.md

--I can't post most of actual good work here, so you get the left-overs
+I can't post most of actual good work here, so you get the left-overs.

--email: macguffin_n@proton.me
+email: macguffin_n@proton.me

 <!---
 MacGuffin-Underscore/MacGuffin-Underscore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.